 - The bullous eruption of systemic lupus erythematosus.

 - Herpes gestationis or gestational pemphigoid.
 This presents in the late second or third trimester, and resolves on delivery.
 It is immunologically identical to BP.

-- DIF studies.
+- Direct immunofluorescence (DIF) studies.
 DIF demonstrates IgG in up to 90% of patients and C3 deposition in nearly 100% of patients.
 DIF can differentiate BP from cicatricial pemphigoid and epidermolysis bullosa acquisita by incubating the skin biopsy sample in a salt solution before DIF.

 - Histological tests.
-These reveal a subepidermal blister with inflammatory infiltrate and usually eosinophilic predominance.
+These reveal subepidermal blisters with inflammatory infiltrate and usually eosinophilic predominance.

-It had been thought that BP may be associated with the presence of malignant tumours; however, age- and sex-matched studies have concluded that no such association exists.
+It had been thought that bullous pemphigoid may be associated with the presence of malignant tumours; however, age- and sex-matched studies have concluded that no such association exists.

 - Secondary infections.

 - Corticosteroid side-effects (hypertension, diabetes, osteoporosis, heart disease).

 - Bullous pemphigoid is a chronic inflammatory disease which can persist with remissions and exacerbations for months or years.